kaiusdepaula/NLPiece/README.md

 <img src="readme_files/Robin.png" alt="Nami during Whole Cake" width="300"> <img src="readme_files/Viola.png" alt="Nami during Whole Cake" width="410">

 There may be a way of implementing a more robust classification model on top of MagiV2 to deal with those kinds of inconsistencies, but I'm not exploring this any further during the execution of this project.
 Nonetheless, my solution is simplicity and a bit of manual fine tuning after all of the process finishes executing.

+# What I Hope to Achieve with NLPiece

+**Natural Language Processing is a common skill on a data scientist toolkit** and I've been using it for years.
+Through this project, I want to share some of the challenges and possibilities of NLP in a fun and engaging way, showcasing how powerful it can be when applied creatively to textual data.

+Beyond that, **NLPiece is a glimpse into how AI can serve a greater purpose**.
+I believe the future of AI isn’t about replacing workers by automating what we already do.
+It’s about expanding possibilities and creating solutions that help everyone.
+One of my biggest **hopes is that, someday, AI-powered tools can allow people with disabilities to experience any manga they want**, with features like entity recognition, panel descriptions, and text transcription.
+Stories exist to be shared, and everyone deserves to be part of them.

+At the end of the day, **I hope this project inspires more professionals to use their skills for the greater good and to build solutions that uplift those who need them most and push AI toward making life better for all of us.**